 The company did a thorough business and technical evaluation, which convinced it of Magnolia’s powerful performance and usability.
 In a competitor analysis, MVG additionally found that Magnolia was by far the easiest platform to use.

 Magnolia partner EQS helped MVG implement the project.
 After a planning phase, execution took just over a year, with the project going live in summer 2015.

 Customers are increasingly using Magnolia not just as a CMS, but as the hub of all their web and mobile initiatives.
 This requires the system to be open and flexible to integrate with a wide range of third-party applications, drawing in content from many other sources.
-In the case of MVG, these are just some of the integrations that they have realized with Magnolia:
+In the case of MVG, these are just some of the integrations that it has realized with Magnolia: